LKMTEnjoyer/social_democracy_road_to_36/README.md

 - Enabled advisors Seydewitz, Hirschfeld, Baade
 - Extended timeline to 1936
 - added content for Hindenburg's death (wip)
-- added achievements section in Library (wip)
+- added achievements section in Library
 - negative militancy/other variables is not bugged anymore